kg782/twitter-api-proxy/README.md

 # Twitter API Proxy

+`Twitter REST API v1.1` requires OAuth for every endpoints so you no longer be able to call it from front-end directly.
+Additionaly, `Twitter Streaming API` needs to be converted in browser compatible protocol such as `WebSocket` to get data in real-time.
+This proxy server solves those problems.

-`Twitter API Proxy` is a proxy server to `Twitter API` for pure front-end framework such as `Angular.js`.
+`Twitter API Proxy` is designed for pure front-end framework such as `Angular.js`.
 The concept is to separate front-end client completely from back-end.
 It supports Twitter `REST API` and `Streaming API`.
 Streaming data is streamed via `WebSocket` on `Socket.IO` in real time.

 ## Requirements